SDG 11 Data Pathfinder

 Urban-related Socioeconomic Data

 NASA's Socioeconomic Data and Applications Center (SEDAC) provides numerous datasets that can aid in assessing urban environments.
-These datasets include global urban extent, global man-made impervious surfaces, development threat maps based on combining resources land use and informal settlements, urban expansion, nightlight changes, cumulative measures of the human modification of terrestrial lands, and many more.
+These datasets include global urban extent, global human-created impervious surfaces, development threat maps, urban expansion, nightlight changes, and cumulative measures of the human modification of terrestrial lands.

 - Population data from Earthdata Search